Cjcapiola/Week-1-Fantasy-Football-Optimization/index.md

 # Load the dataset
 df = pd.read_excel('Cjcapiola/Week-1-Fantasy-Football-Optimization/raw/main/New%20Fantasy%202022%20Season%20Totals.xlsx')

+#Based on player position
+if (position == "QB")
+ drop == [3:7];
+end

 # Drop irrelevant columns
-df.drop(['Passing Incompletions', 'Pick Six', 'Rush Attempts', 1st Downs Made', 'Receving Targets', 'Kickoff Return TD' 'Kickoff Return Total Yards'], axis=1, inplace=True)
+df.drop(['Passing Incompletions', 'Pick Six', 'Rush Attempts', '1st Downs Made', 'Receving Targets', 'Kickoff Return TD' 'Kickoff Return Total Yards'], axis=1, inplace=True)
 ```
 This code snippet loads the dataset into a Pandas DataFrame and removes irrelevant columns.
 The drop() method is used to get rid of columns that I do not need for this specific analysis.
+For example, the fantasy football points for a quarterback do not depend on the number of first down conversions they made nor how many receving targets they had for the 2022 season.
+By dropping unessessary data, I was able to streamline the analysis process by avoiding uneccessary computational work.

 ### Calculating Per-Game Stats
 I then converted season-long statistics into per-game statistics to have a standardized measure for each player.